krisburke/react-boilerplate/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This boilerplate was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Additions

+* Code linting and formatting using Prettier and TSLint
+* Git hooks via Husky
+* Styled-components for component scoped styling

+There will likely be additional libraries added in the future.

 ## Available Scripts